IT Skills in High Demand - Salaries will go up

 IT Hiring Kit - Standard Edition

 - Latest IT Salary Survey - The salary survey draws on data collected throughout the year via extensive Internet-based survey instruments and completed survey forms from businesses throughout the United States and Canada.
 The survey data reflects IT salaries in 78 major cities in the United States as well as 23 cities in Canada.
-Summary data is provided in both the PDF document and a separate Excel Spreadsheet.
+Summary data is provided in the PDF document.

 - Salary Survey Job Descriptions (PDF) The job descriptions are provided as a 206 page indexed PDF document for all of the positions surveyed.
 The PDF file can be viewed and printed.